 It's here!
 It's here!
 The end of the year is here!
 Now, I always vacillate between being terribly sad the year is over and being so excited for a fresh start come August.
 My first few years teaching, I always scrambled the last few weeks trying to find engaging but still meaningful activities for my students to do those last couple weeks of school.
 I wanted it to be EXCITING and FUN, but I still wanted to maintain control of my classroom and keep them learning.
 It was always a challenge.
 I figure there must be other people in my same boat– searching endlessly for the perfect end of the year activity– so I compiled a huge list of the best end of the year activities (and books!)
 I have found and use every single year.

-This compilation of 25 ideas is specifically geared towards keeping bigger kids (grades 3+) engaged the last few weeks of school.
+This compilation of end of the year activities is specifically geared towards keeping bigger kids (grades 3+) engaged the last few weeks of school.
 I hope you can find an idea or two!
-(Note: For more information on each activity, click the link directly below the picture.)
+(Note: For more information on each activity, click the picture or the link directly below the picture.)

 I can't find an original source for this idea, but I love it!
 Here is what the original pinner wrote: “I created a basic newspaper template and then had my students write mini-articles on what the fifth graders can expect when they come to sixth grade next year.
 Students wrote a brief bio on about the teacher and then articles about tips to surviving sixth grade, favorite memories, sixth grade camp, etc. We then passed them along to the fifth graders so they could read them and get an idea for what sixth grade is about.
 This was a really fun activity!”